Jack Malone (Without a Trace): Character biography

-Growing up in Pittsburgh, Pennsylvania, Jack's mother committed suicide when he was 16.
+Growing up in Pittsburgh, Pennsylvania, Jack's mother died by suicide when he was 16.
 She attempted once before but Jack caught her and made her promise not to try again.
 She agreed but asked him not to tell his father.
 He has suffered intermittent guilt for not preventing her death and wishes he had told his father.
 At age 18, he enlisted in the U.S. Army (at his father's urging) and served for six years in the 82nd Airborne Division before returning to Pittsburgh, suffering from depression.
 Jack tried to commit suicide once at age 25 by driving his car into a telephone pole, but when asked about it, he claims that he fell asleep at the wheel.
 His wife, who knows the truth, later uses this information against Jack.
 Having taken a year off after leaving the service, Jack returned to college, where he received his bachelor's and his master's degree in psychology.